Inwerpsel/use-theme-editor/README.md

 There's 2 main reasons for this.

 The first is that, for now, it actually loads the styles of the inspected page.
-While it results in a bit of a mess from time to time, it also helps harden the CSS that is used, and can also help understand different kinds of CSS better while developing this app.
+While it results in a bit of a mess from time to time, it helps harden the CSS that is used, and can also help understand different kinds of CSS better while developing this app.
-It can often actually look good and consistent with the inspected page.
+It often actually looks good and consistent with the inspected page.

 The second reason is the existential crisis arising from working with all kinds of different CSS methodologies.
 You'd think after some time this would show that one way of doing things is clearly better, but that's not the case.
 As a result, it's now mostly developed with easy and robust styles to cut down on complexity until choices can be confidently made.

+### Why is there no good overview of the changes I've made?
+A lot of the data extraction and inspection logic is being rewritten at the moment.
+The `CurrentTheme` component (by default in the drawer) used to fulfill the purpose of showing a list of all changes you made, but it's not being updated until this refactor is done.

+While this is obviously a crucial component in the eventual use case, for development of everything else it's not necessary so it's much more efficient to postpone it.

+For now you can still get an overview by exporting the current theme as JSON or CSS.

 ## Embedded packages*